 We are including the blowing of Trumpets and the Day of Atonement as part of the feast of Tabernacles because the three observances are associated in spiritual fulfillment.
 The Warrior-King comes to us in the blowing of Trumpets.
 He wages war against the enemy in our personality in the Day of Atonement.
 Then the Father and the Son are able to find rest in our personality in the spiritual fulfillment of the feast of Tabernacles.

-"Three times in a year shall all thy males appear before the Lord thy God" (Deuteronomy 16:16).
+“Three times in a year shall all your males appear before the Lord your God” (Deuteronomy 16:16).
 The third time included Trumpets, the Day of Atonement, and the feast of Tabernacles.
 It appears, therefore, that the Lord would have us consider the last three observances, Trumpets, the Day of Atonement, and the feast of Tabernacles, as one convocation.

 In one place at one time the present truth may be the good news of salvation through faith and of being born again.
 In another place at another time the good news may be that of Divine healing, or repentance, or holiness, or the ministries and gifts of the Holy Spirit, or evangelism and missionary work, or the fullness of God.